uidaholib/main-web-redesign_draft/content/special-collections/strong-fellowship.md

 {:.text-center}
 {% include feature/button.html color="info" text="Submit an Application" link="https://forms.office.com/pages/responsepage.aspx?id=Y2u8fpJXGUqyCwS4JgSIUxaSEHQ0MBFJmCa2EIVFmhNUNDJJSTVMSk1NMzFHUjZEVFpGTTJUV1Q4Ui4u" %}

-**Applications are due Friday, April 7th** by the end of the day and a decision will be announced within two weeks of the deadline.
+**Applications are due** by the end of the day and a decision will be announced within two weeks of the deadline.

 ---